“I am the Vine. You are the branches,” said the Lord Jesus Christ. John 15:5.

 ‘The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness and temperance’ Gal 5:22-23.
 It is time to get to work.

-‘Every branch in Me that does not bear fruit He takes away: and every branch that bears fruit, He cleanses it in order that it may bring forth more fruit.
-Now you are clean through the Word which I have spoken to you’ Jn 15:2-3.
+“Every branch in Me that does not bear fruit He takes away: and every branch that bears fruit, He cleanses it in order that it may bring forth more fruit.
+Now you are clean through the Word which I have spoken to you.”Jesus Christ – John 15:2-3.

-20 Oct 2018: No platforming is part of secular puritanism.
+20 Oct 2018: disunity is not confined to the Christian church.
+Disunity is ungodly; sin is a separating force, separating man from God and man from man.
+Pride and independency go together.
+One secular manifestation of the refusal to dialogue meaningfully is no platforming, one feature of secular puritanism.
 It is a form of boycott practised for a long time by the BDS movement.
-It is becoming commoner in university campuses throughout the world.
+It is becoming commoner on university campuses around the world.
 Institutions of learning where students are meant to learn to interact with contrary views are becoming places where minds are being closed to contrary views.
 It is practised by those who think that they are so important that they must not give credence to opponents by appearing on the same platform with them.
 Richard Dawkins has advocated and practised it, and he has now become a victim of it himself.
 Nicola Sturgeon has no platformed Steve Bannon.
-It seems that we need some Christian input to teach these secular puritans how to tolerate and to debate with those whom they do not like.
+It seems that we need some Christian input to teach these secular puritans how to tolerate and to debate with those whom they do not like, as well as with whom they do not agree.
+An echo chamber is the modern term for listening to and debating only with those with whom one agrees, reinforcing one’s prejudices, and ‘to troll’ is the modern term for being argumentative and seeking out those with whom one disagrees in order to verbally attack them.
+Both of these have arisen in the social media era now that people can interact, even anonymously, with multitudes of people worldwide.
+The rules of civility have still to be learned by millions, far less Christian forbearance.